GururajNaik2807/CodeToAnim/README.md

 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)]()
 [![PRs-Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/)

-**Code to Annum** is an interactive web platform designed to help developers, students, and educators visualize Python execution and master Data Structures and Algorithms (DSA).
+**CodeToAnim** is an interactive web platform designed to help developers, students, and educators visualize Python execution and master Data Structures and Algorithms (DSA).
 By converting abstract, dry code into dynamic visual representations, the platform reveals exactly what happens in the backend during execution.

 ---

 > 🔒 **Private Repository Notice**
-> The core source code and visualization engine for **Code to Annum** are hosted in a private repository.
+> The core source code and visualization engine for **CodeToAnim** are hosted in a private repository.
 This public repository serves as the **official project landing page, public documentation hub, issue tracker, and community discussion board**.

 ---

 ## 🌐 Live Access & Web Application

-You can use the fully deployed version of **Code to Annum** directly in your web browser without installing any software:
+You can use the fully deployed version of **CodeToAnim** directly in your web browser without installing any software:

 👉 **[Launch CodeToAnim Web App](https://code-to-anim.vercel.app/)**